KCWI observations of the extended nebulae in Mrk 273: Observations and Data

 This Voronoi-binned data cube constructed from bright emission lines traces the distribution of ionized gas in the galaxy, but it does not necessarily trace the distribution of the stellar continuum.
 For example, Voronoi bins in regions with strong line emission but weak continuum emission will have a high S/N in emission lines but low S/N in the continuum.
 While this is likely sufficient for obtaining an accurate continuum flux level near emission lines to measure emission line fluxes and kinematics, other continuum parameters such as stellar kinematics may potentially have suboptimal accuracy.
-Therefore, for the purpose of measuring continuum kinematics only, we constructed a separate set of Voronoi bins using flux and error maps of the continuum with emission lines masked, and a target S/N of 100 and a threshold S/N of 3.
+Therefore, for the purpose of measuring continuum kinematics only, we constructed a separate set of Voronoi bins using flux and error maps of the continuum integrated between 3600 \AA ~and 5000 \AA ~with emission lines masked, and a target integrated S/N of 100 and a threshold integrated S/N of 3.
 A total of 14664 spaxels were above the S/N threshold, among which 1875 Voronoi bins were constructed, with 1204 unbinned spaxels.
+The resulting binning scheme is shown in the right panel of Figure \ref{fig:vor}.